-Dysgraphia is essentially a nervous system problem that impacts fine motor skills that are necessary for a child to write.
-Evaluations at Brain and Body Integration include writing samples to examine the child’s writing patterns, although we tend to assess for more than just writing ability within our evaluations.
-As a clinical psychologist I use the diagnosis, Specific Learning Disorder, with impairment in written expression to assess for more general impairments in writing.
-This is the diagnosis used by the DSM-5 to describe a pattern of problems involving writing.
+Dysgraphia is a neurodevelopmental disorder that impacts skills that are necessary for a child to write.
+Evaluations at Brain and Body Integration include writing samples to examine the child’s writing patterns, and standardized testing to assess for writing ability.
+As a clinical psychologist, I use the diagnosis of, Specific Learning Disorder, with impairment in written expression to assess for more comprehensive impairments in writing.
+This is the diagnosis used by the DSM-5-TR to describe a pattern of problems involving writing.
 It is defined by impairments in spelling accuracy, grammar and punctuation accuracy, and clarity or organization of written expression.
-As you can see, it does not include problems with handwriting (dysgraphia) that are generally a result of fine motor difficulty, but we make sure to assess for this capacity as well.
+It does not include problems with handwriting that are generally a result of fine motor difficulty, but we make sure our Dysgraphia Evaluation & Testing in Colorado will assess for this capacity as well.

 Written Expression?
 The first line of evidence generally occurs when you notice

 your child struggles with writing, spelling, and/or handwriting at home or at

 school.
 Despite adequate opportunities to learn and practice these